buddhaman/tim_engine/readme.txt

 - Start adding sound!.
 Growing sound after attaching limbs.
 Sound when hitting the floor.
 Pop sound when attaching or removing limbs.
 - Particle system.
 Add particles when attaching/removing limbs.

-TODO:
- - Make devlog of progress so far and short roadmap.

 LATER:
 - Texture editor!
 Create normal maps.
 Specular maps etc inside editor.
 And generate this for the terrain.
 - Contact saplings developer.
 Wessel.
 - Make googly eyes, or other decorations.